alicjaala/recipe-book/README.md

 7.  **Pokaż statystyki:** Click to see the insights about your collection.

 ---

+## 🧪 Running Tests

+This project includes a suite of unit tests for the statistics generation.

+Tests are built using Python's built-in `unittest` module and can be found in the `src/` directory.

+To run the tests:

+1. Navigate to the source directory:
+    ```sh
+    cd src
+    ```

+2. Run the `unittest` module, pointing it at the test file:
+    ```sh
+    python -m unittest stats_test.py
+    ```

+---
 ## 🗂️ Project Structure

 The project code is organized into a `src` directory to keep the root folder clean and separate source code from project files like `.gitignore`.